antimof/UxPlay/README.txt

 ## Building UxPlay on Windows (tested on Windows 10 64bit, using MSYS2 and MinGW-64 compiler)

-Limitations: "`sudo make install`" does not work (due to lack of "sudo" equivalent on this platform); GStreamer sound was so far only confirmed to work with the DirectSound audiosink option "`-as directsoundsink`".

 1. Download and install **Bonjour SDK for Windows v3.0** from the official Apple site [https://developer.apple.com/download](https://developer.apple.com/download/all/?q=Bonjour%20SDK%20for%20Windows)

-2. (This is for the MSYS2 build enviroment; other build environments may also work, but are not yet tested): download and install MSYS2 from the official site https://www.msys2.org/
+2. (This is for the unix-like MSYS2 build enviroment; other build environments may also work, but are not yet tested): download and install MSYS2 from the official site <https://www.msys2.org/>

 3. For building on Windows 64 bit, install the **MinGW-64** compiler and cmake ([MSYS2 packages](https://packages.msys2.org/package/) are